-In the first quarter of fiscal 2017, we made a required additional principal payment of \$9.9 million due to a sale of patents.
-In the second quarter of fiscal 2017, we made another required additional principal payment of \$8.3 million due to a sale of patents, and a required annual excess cash flow payment of \$13.7 million.
+In the first quarter of fiscal 2018, we made a required quarterly installment payment of \$0.9 million.
 Over the next twelve months, our principal payments will be comprised mainly of regular quarterly installments and a required annual excess cash flow payment.

 While the Credit Agreement does not contain financial covenants, it does contain informational covenants and certain restrictive covenants, including limitations on liens, mergers and consolidations, sales of assets, payment of dividends, and indebtedness.
-We were in compliance with all such covenants at September 30, 2017.
+We were in compliance with all such covenants in all material respects at March 31, 2018.